 - Shuffling of sets of observations, to allow, for instance, the analysis of certain designs with repeated measurements, with no missing data;

 - Shuffling of observations with complex, tree-like covariance structure (such as for the Human Connectome Project);

 - Modified Non-Parametric Combination (NPC) for joint inference over multiple modalities, or multiple contrasts, or both together, with various combining functions available;

 - Classical multivariate statistics (MANOVA, MANCOVA, CCA) for joint inference over multiple modalities, assessed through robust permutation methods, and also parametrically when such approximations exist;

 - Correction over multiple contrasts, multiple modalities, for images with or without the same size or geometry, including non-imaging data, controlling the FWER or FDR;

 - Various acceleration methods based on the test statistics and their distributions.

 PALM requires Matlab or Octave.
 It can be executed from inside either environment, or directly from the shell.
 It can also be called from scripts.

-To download PALM, please visit the User Guide.
+To download PALM and for installation instructions, please visit the User Guide.

 The main reference for PALM is the same as for randomise: